C919 VMT

 Doors

-Passenger doors, cargo doors, emergency exits — open/close/arm/disarm, slide deployment, door warning system
+Passenger doors, cargo doors, emergency exits — open/close/arm/disarm, slide deployment

 ATA 53